 Fixing a leading question

-Phrase your questions objectively, and provide answer scales with equally balanced negative and positive options.
+When writing your list of survey questions, phrase your questions objectively, and provide answer scales with equally balanced negative and positive options.

 2. Loaded/Assumptive questions